 Key features of the curriculum and assessment models

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

 - Students study 6 works at higher level and 4 works at standard level from a representative selection of literary forms, periods and places

 - Students study a range of non-literary texts and bodies of work that include a wide variety of text-types

 - Students develop the techniques needed for the critical analysis of communication, becoming alert to interactions between text, audience and purpose

 - An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of texts, some of which are studied in translation, from a variety of cultures, periods, text-types and literary forms

 - Students are assessed through a combination of formal examinations and oral and written coursework and oral activities

-- The formal examination comprises two essay papers, one requiring the analysis of unseen literary and non-literary text, and the other a comparative response to a question based on two literary works studied
+- The formal examination comprises two essay papers, one requiring the analysis of unseen non-literary text, and the other a comparative response to a question based on two literary works studied

 - Students also perform an oral activity presenting their analysis of a literary work and a non-literary body of work studied